 Chiarina’s Season Pass includes admission to

-all six remaining concerts in 24-25 at a 10% discount.
+all four remaining concerts in 24-25 at a 10% discount.

 Cellist Carrie Bean Stute is co-founder and co-artistic director of the Washington, DC-based Chiarina Chamber Players, a chamber music series and flexible ensemble that has won critical acclaim for its artistry and innovative programming.
 Carrie’s chamber music performances have been broadcast on Classical WETA’s Front Row Washington.
 In DC, she performs with the National Symphony Orchestra, has served as an adjunct professor of music at George Washington University, and is currently assistant principal cellist of “The President’s Own” Marine Chamber Orchestra, where she performs in such diverse settings as the White House, area public schools, and for events hosted by the United Nations and State Department.